paddyohanlon/remote-manifesto/_posts/2014-02-26-take-breaks-be-healthy-and-productive.md

 They say sitting is the new smoking.
 “They” say a lot of things, and are more often quoted than anyone else I can think of, so I generally trust them.

-As sit-in-front-of-the-computer-all-day people, I imagine most of us in the web community are quite stationary.
+As sit-in-front-of-the-computer-all-day people, most of us in the web community are quite stationary.
 Particularly during working hours.
-My solution to getting out of my chair more often, to be a little healtier, with the added benefit of being more productive, is the Pomodoro Technique.
+My solution to getting out of my chair more often, to be a little healthier, with the added benefit of being more productive, is the [Pomodoro Technique](http://pomodorotechnique.com/).

 The technique works on the basis of 25 minute task-focused working periods, followed by a 5 minute break.
-You set a timer for each period—I use [E.gg](#).After four 25 minute sessions, you take a 10 minute break, and repeat.
+You set a timer for each period—I use [e.ggtimer.com](http://e.ggtimer.com/) and Elliot Jay Stock’s [Countdone](http://viewportindustries.com/countdone).
+After four 25 minute sessions, you take a 20 minute break, and repeat.
 Each break is a reset, which hampers procrasination.

 I was skeptical of the technique at first.
 I believed I worked in 2-4 hour productive blocks, with head phones in and no moving from my chair, or distractions.
 I was sure a timer would break my flow and slow me down.

-It turns out it’s [proven](#)—that the break periods really increase focus and producity, as well as maintain energy levels.
-Or at least maximise them, avoiding exhaustion at the end of the day.
+The break periods really do increase focus and producity though, as well as maintain energy levels.
+Or at least maximise them, reducing chances of exhaustion at the end of the day.

 When I slack off and don’t stick to the system, I usually notice when I get tired.
 When I’ve been working solidly for a few hours and realise I’ve been staring at a screen blankly for 10 minutes.
-That’s my que for a break, and to start setting my timer again.
+That’s my cue for a break, and to start setting my timer again.

 The timer is critical.
 Thinking that you’ll somehow remember to take a break in exactly 25 minutes is wishful at best.